Explanation of Course Numbers

 MAE 1001.
 Introduction to Mechanical and Aerospace Engineering.
 1 Credit.

-Careers in mechanical and aerospace engineering and the necessary academic program.
-Teamworking and problem-solving skills for solution of design problems.
-Analytical and design problems and correlations between academic skills and the mechanical and aerospace engineering professions.
+Careers in mechanical and aerospace engineering.
+Teamwork and problem-solving skills for solution of design problems.
+Connections between academic skills and the mechanical and aerospace engineering professions.
 Basic aspects of engineering ethics.
-(Fall).
+(Fall, Every year)

 MAE 2117.
 Engineering Computations.
 3 Credits.